AscensionEngineering/ascensionengineering.github.io/_posts/2015-05-14-labs-overview.markdown

 ### [Lab 6: Speed Game (part 2)]({% post_url 2015-07-01-lab-6-speed-game-2 %})
 **Objective:** To use loops to measure time elapsed.
 **New Functions and Keywords:** `readButtons`, [`lcd.setCursor`]({% post_url 2015-07-08-LiquidCrystal_setCursor %}), [`lcd.clear`]({% post_url 2015-07-08-LiquidCrystal_clear %})
-**Description:** Here, we will build the speed game from last time, but using the Arduino LCD Shield.
-The buttons on the shield will be used instead of the buttons from last time, and all of the LEDs will be replaced with the LCD.
+**Description:** Here, we will build the speed game from last time, but using the Apollo's LCD display.
 On the LCD, we want to show what state we're in, whether that's waiting on the random time to elapse, waiting on a user to push a button, or showing the end game screen.
 On the end game screen, we want to show who won and how long it took each user to push their button.

 ### [Lab 7: A/C unit]({% post_url 2015-07-01-lab-7-ac-unit %})
 **Objective:** Responding to changing conditions iteratively.
 (PWM + loops)